Right to housing: Spain

 In Spain's 1978 constitution, in section 47, it recognizes the right to housing.
 Spain put a housing law in place to protect this right.
 The Housing Law was approved in 2023, which made reforms aimed at providing affordable housing as well as rental protections to citizens.
 One piece of the law intended to regulate rental prices in 'stressed areas', which are places where the average rent exceeds the average household income.
 The Housing Law also tries to prevent landlords from bringing in fees that were not agreed to in a housing contract.
 However, there has been some controversy in Spain's implementation of the right to housing, since it has had at least one case taken to the United Nations about possible violations.

+Finland

+Finland launched a Housing First policy in 2008, with rough sleeping nearly eliminated in Helsinki.
+Under this approach, people experiencing homelessness are given a secure foundation of housing with support services provided alongside.
+The "Name on the Door" program reduced homelessness by 35% by 2015.

+India

+In Olga Tellis v.
+Bombay Municipal Corporation, the Supreme Court of India held that the right to life included the right to livelihood.
+Pavement dwellers had a conditional social rights meaning having an individual right only if a State scheme existed promising shelter to a group of people.

+Canada

+In Quebec (and elsewhere in Canada), the right to adequate housing is not explicitly preserved in the *Charter of Human Rights and Freedoms*, or the *Canadian Charter of Rights and Freedoms*.
+The *États généraux du travail social* (General Assembly on Social Work) recommended including a right to housing in the Quebec Charter.
+While a "right to remain in the premises" does exist under the *Civil Code of Quebec*, this right concerns the continued occupancy of those who already have housing and prevents arbitrary eviction for reasons not authorized by law.